andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 Here are the steps to follow to test our setup:

-1. Manually trigger the Layer action from GitHub Actions.
+1. Trigger the Layer action from GitHub.
 Once completed, it should automatically initiate the Function action.
 2. After both actions have finished, log into your AWS account and navigate to AWS Lambda.
 3. You'll find a new function with the name you specified.
 Open it and go to the 'Test' section.
-4. Emit an event using the provided payload.
+4. Emit an event using the default payload.
 5. Next, switch to DynamoDB and open the table you created earlier.
-6. Query the table, and you'll see the entry you just made.
-Great, it's working!
+6. Query the table, and you should see the entry you just made.

+<Image
+  src="/images/dynamodbtable.jpg"
+  alt="Photo"
+  width={500}
+  height={200}
+  priority
+  className="next-image"
+/>

-7. Now, let's experiment with the actions.
+Now, let's experiment with the actions:

-8. Add a **`print`** statement to the **`app.py`** function and commit it to the main branch.
+1. Add a **`print`** statement to the **`app.py`** function and commit it to the main branch.
 Observe how it only triggers the Function pipeline.
-9. Finally, upgrade boto3 to version 1.26.87 and commit the change.
+2. Finally, upgrade boto3 to version 1.26.87 and commit the change.
 Notice how it triggers the Layer pipeline first and then subsequently activates the Function pipeline.

-This shows you the flexibility and efficiency of our setup in action, demonstrating how changes can be propagated quickly and effectively.
+This shows you the flexibility and efficiency of our setup in action, demonstrating how changes can be propagated quickly and effectively!

 ## Closing Comments